shafouz/shafouz.github.io/_posts/2025-07-19-htb-scepter.md

 <a id="back"></a>
 {% endraw %}

 Checking certipy there is a `StaffAccessCertificate` template that is vulnerable to [ESC9](https://github.com/ly4k/Certipy/wiki/06-%E2%80%90-Privilege-Escalation#esc9-no-security-extension-on-certificate-template).
+But if you try and follow it the exploitation steps, it won't work.
+At the end there is an [explanation](#esc14) of why this happens.

 ```bash
 1